IBM-Blockchain-Archive/vehicle-manufacture/tutorial.md

 # Regulating the network
 ## Step 3
-Along the top of the dashboard view, you can see all the new vehicles which need to be assigned VIN numbers.
-The final transaction is the vehicle asset which has been assigned a VIN.
+Along the top of the dashboard view, you can see the total number of registered vehicles and in the table at the bottom the list of transactions that have occured on the blockchain.

 [//]: # ('NOTIFICATION | | You are now Debbie, the VDA Officer at Vehicle & Drivers Authority.
 You regulate car manufacture using a web based application.  | TOP | RIGHT | CREATE_WHEN => [] | DESTROY_WHEN => []')